tobin-wainer/elk/docs/pages/cite.rst

 Citing elk
 **********

-How to cite will go here
+TODO: How to cite will go here